CVHub520/X-AnyLabeling/examples/optical_character_recognition/text_recognition/README.md

 - To hide the text labels, you can use the shortcut `Ctrl+L`.
 - To modify the `description` field, you can use `Ctrl+E` to open the label manager and make corrections in the section of the pop-up dialog.

+> [!TIP]
+> Starting from X-AnyLabeling v3.2.4+, you can use **Loop Select Shapes** (Ctrl+Shift+C) to sequentially select each text region on the canvas for efficient text recognition annotation.
+This allows you to quickly cycle through all detected text boxes and edit their recognition results without manually clicking each one.
+You can also directly click the `Select/Unselect` button in the middle right layout of the screen to select/deselect all shapes.

 ## Export

 For instructions on exporting PP-OCR Rec annotations, please consult the user guide available: